WilliamsiNFINITE/Bug-tracker-VariaMos/AdminsREADME.md

 This file is intended for VariaMos developers.

 ## Google reCAPTCHA
-Once the Bug Tracker is added to VariaMos, the `GoogleReCaptchaKey` variable in `client/src/utils/variables` needs to be changed.
-The `siteKey` variable in `client/src/pages/Auth/InviteVerificationPage.tsx` also needs to be changed

-The current ones only works for localhost.

-You need to create new site and secret keys [here](https://www.google.com/recaptcha/admin/create).
+If the reCAPTCHA does not work, a new key should be generated [here](https://www.google.com/recaptcha/admin/create).

+You will have to change the `GoogleReCaptchaKey` variable in `client/src/utils/variables` with the secret key and the `siteKey` variable in `client/src/pages/Auth/InviteVerificationPage.tsx` with the site key.

 ## Github REST API
 In order to use the Github REST API to link the Bug Tracker to Github Issues a **personal access token** is required.